 The immune system plays a critical role in protecting the body against pathogens and malignancies by locating and eliminating unwanted cells, including cancer cells.
 The healthy immune system employs several inherent mechanisms to balance the immune response, ensuring that unwanted cells are eliminated without harmful local tissue damage.
 These mechanisms include:

-- Upregulations of check-point molecules like PD-L1/L2 - that down-regulate the activity of effector T-cells
+- Upregulations of check-point molecules, such as PD-L1/L2, that suppress the activity of effector T-cells

 - Secretion of catabolic enzymes limiting the availability of amino acids required for immune cell survival, growth, and function

-- Recruitment of immune regulatory cell subsets like regulatory T-cells and myeloid derived suppressor cells (MDSCs), via secretions of chemoattractant molecules.
+- Recruitment of immune regulatory cell subsets, such as regulatory T-cells and myeloid derived suppressor cells (MDSCs), via secretions of chemoattractant molecules.

 Cancer cells adopt one or more of these strategies making the tumor microenvironment less conducive for anti-tumor immunity, and thus enabling the cancer cells to escape immune attack and continue to grow and metastasize.

 Our unique T-win® technology platform allows us to identify, design, and validate new immune modulating vaccine candidates in humans.
 Our T-win® molecules are designed to engage and boost antigen-specific anti-regulatory T-cells in vivo based on a validated and safe peptide vaccination platform.